The extent of the share (Scotland): joint money accounts and special destination

 For this reason the ownership of the funds in the account is determined according to the ordinary principles of ownership.
 The owner of the funds in the account remains the owner unless and until some transfer of ownership occurs.

-James and Lucy (who are married) open an account, governed by Scots law, in their joint names and the survivor.
-James has provided all he funds.
+James and Lucy (who are married) open an account, governed by Scots law, in their joint names and James has provided all the funds.
 James dies and is survived by his wife, Lucy.
 On his death:

 - In the absence of any act of transfer of ownership to Lucy (for example, a separate Deed of Gift) the whole account should be included in the IHT400.